Anandhavel87/Lending-Club-Case-Study/README.md

 Business Objectives

 This company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
 Borrowers can easily access lower interest rate loans through a fast online interface.
 Like most other lending companies, lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
 Credit loss is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.
 In other words, borrowers who default cause the largest amount of loss to the lenders.
 In this case, the customers labelled as 'charged-off' are the 'defaulters'.
 If one is able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.
 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.
 To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).
-Data Understanding
-Download the dataset from below.
-It contains the complete loan data for all loans issued through the time period 2007 t0 2011.
-You can access the data dictionary which describes the meaning of these variables from the provided link below:
-Results Expected
-Write all your code in one well-commented Python file; briefly mention the insights and observations from the analysis
-•	Present the overall approach of the analysis in a presentation:
-•	Mention the problem statement and the analysis approach briefly
-•	Explain the results of univariate, bivariate analysis etc. in business terms
-•	Include visualisations and summarise the most important results in the presentation You need to submit one Ipython notebook which clearly explains the thought process behind your analysis (either in comments of markdown text), code and relevant plots.

-You need to submit a GitHub repository link that contains the files above .
-You need to write a README.md for the GitHub repository.
-You can follow the video below to understand how to create the GitHub repository.
-Make sure your GitHub link is public.